- Party the night away on the sands of gorgeous beaches

 - Sunset BBQ

 You’ll stay in a range of different accommodation during this trip, which will mainly consist of comfortable backpacker guesthouses, all with swimming pools and air conditioning, apart from your accommodation on Koh Rong Samloem, which is right on the beach with its own private bay!
 You’ll share a twin or triple room with other members of the same sex from your group.

-Meals aren't included as part of this package (other than the farewell dinner in Phnom Penh), which is a fantastic opportunity for you to get out and try the local cuisine – which is absolutely delicious by the way.
+Meals aren't included as part of this package (other than the local lunch and cooking class listed in the itinerary), which is a fantastic opportunity for you to get out and try the local cuisine – which is absolutely delicious by the way.
 You'll be able to get recommendations from your tour leaders on which restaurants, cafes and bars are the best to visit.

 Minimum age for this trip is 18 years.

 You will need a visa to enter Cambodia.
 You can obtain a visa online before travelling or on arrival at the airport (where you will need to pay a fee in USD).
 You should ensure that your passport will still be in date for six months after your return.
 All visa information is subject to change and you should consult the nearest High Commission or Embassy for the most up to date information.

 How Much Spending Money Should I Bring With Me?

 We recommend bringing between £300-£400 spending money for this trip, although if you’re planning on taking part in lots of optional activities, or have a penchant for market stalls and travel memorabilia, bring a bit more with you.

 Do I Need To Bring Bedding Or A Towel?

 No need to bring bedding – it’s all provided at your accommodation.
 We do however recommend you bring at least one towel with you.